 -If you operate a business;

-Registered for goods and services tax (GST) – You will need to provide tax invoices.
+Registered for goods and services tax (GST) – You must provide tax invoices.

 Without GST – You will use regular invoices.
 However, you shouldn’t include the term “tax invoice.”